Brexit Information

 o

-one will have a UK CA symbol and the other will have a CE symbol (symbol can be obtained from the EU and
+one will have a UK CA symbol and the other will have a CE symbol (symbol can be obtained from the EU

 UK websites)